SolsticeSpectrum/windows95/README.md

 During the auto install, make sure to check `zsh` checkbox for that MS DOS feeling

-I included fonts here at fonts folder so at [ MS Sans Serif font ] section, you don't need generate them with fontforge
+I included fonts here at `./fonts/truetype/ms_sans_serif` folder so at [ MS Sans Serif font ] section, you don't need to generate them with fontforge
 just copy them from fonts folder here

-Use my 99-ms-sans-serif-bold.conf from fonts folder to fix rendering of those fonts
+Use my 99-ms-sans-serif-bold.conf from `.config/fontconfig/conf.d` folder to fix rendering of those fonts

 ## palemoon